Serj-Sxhx/Vaults/01 Projects/About & Work  - Serj Hunt.md

 I run an online lab and community exploring the intersection of Tools for Thought and Pedagogy at [Paideia X Praxis](https://paideiaxpraxis.com/)

-I'm also hacking on tools for self-directed learning [@Vivid](https://www.vivid.so/)
+I'm also hacking on A.I tools for self-directed learning [@Vivid](https://www.vivid.so/)

 Where am I going?
 I believe networks of people with interdependent relationships built on mutual care, are best primed for using new technologies for democratically discussing and voting on what kinds of economies realities they'd like to live in, and what facilities and resources should/nt exist.